circonus/irondb-docs/resizing-clusters.md

 listens on TCP port 8112.
 See the [Rebalancing APIs reference](rebalance-apis.md) for details on the endpoints mentioned below.

+## Caveats

+These procedures cannot be used to transform a cluster with no sides into a sided cluster, or vice versa.

 ## Adding Nodes

 An existing IRONdb cluster has two nodes with write factor of 2.
 A new node is